 Transfer credits with letter grades will be transposed to numeric grades to match our grading scale according to the chart below.
 All transcripts for transfer students will be evaluated according to courses taken and content of courses.
+Prince Avenue Christian School does not apply weighting to any numerical grades or apply weighted GPA points for transfer credits.
+Transfer transcript course grades will be entered into our FACTS school information system exactly as they are reported to us as documented on the transcript from previous school.
+This is an official document, and we cannot add or take away grades / credits.

-fer Chart (A, B , C, F)
+Credit Trans fer Chart (A, B, C, F)

-B+89 C+79 F 65
+A+100 B+89 C+79 F 65

-B85 C75
+A95 B85 C75

-B80 C70
+A90 B80 C70

-fer Chart (A, B , C, D, F)
+Credit Trans fer Chart (A, I B, C, D, F)

-B+92 C+84 D+75 F 65
+A+100 B+92 C+84 D+75 F 65

-B88 C80 D73
+A96 B88 C80 D73

-D 95 C 76 D 70

-B+89 B85 B80 fer Chart (A, B B+92 B88 B85 C75 B80 C70 fer Chart (A, B, C, D, F) B+92 C+84 B88 C80 B+89 C+79 F65 B85 C75 B80 C70
+A93 B85 C76 D70